Python-for-geo-people/Lesson-2-Data-types-Lists/Lesson/intro-to-GitHub.md

 **Relies on Git**

-GitHub in principle is a web based Git repository hosting service, thus it wouldn't exist without the version control system Git.
+GitHub in principle is a web based Git repository hosting service.
+Thus it wouldn't exist without the version control system Git.
 Git is also running all the time in the background when using GitHub.

 **Social (collaborative) network**